x-j/SpoutSort/README.md

 - [=] to increase threshold by 1
 - [\_] or [Shift-] to decrease threshold by 10
 - [+] or [Shift=] to increase threshold by 10
+- [ to slow down video playback
+- ] to speed up video playback
 - [0] to enable/disable text debugging.
 - [spacebar] to pause/unpause.
 - [right mouse click on the video] to change the video.